RohanAwhad/async-grpo/Readme.md

    This serves as a per-token Taylor expansion approximation of the KL divergence (approximately $\pi_{\text{ref}}/\pi_\theta - \log(\pi_{\text{ref}}/\pi_\theta) - 1$).
 The losses are divided by the number of tokens in the output (as the RL loss is computed at the trajectory level) and summed across all samples (without averaging).

 4. **Scaling Adjustments:**
-   The loss is scaled up by the number of training processes to counteract FSDP’s mean reduction, and the gradients are scaled down by the total number of samples (across all training processes) to effectively average across the batch.
+   The loss is scaled up by the number of training processes to counteract FSDP's mean reduction, and the gradients are scaled down by the total number of samples (across all training processes) to effectively average across the batch.